 Over the years we have made changes and additions to the studio and the gallery.
 Being next to the national forest, we have a variety of visitors.
 Motorcyclists, international travelers, local residents, vacationers, and large groups stop by regularly.
 Route 100 is well know for its beauty and is well traveled by cyclists, motorists, and motorcyclists alike.

 My gallery is open to the public 6 days a week.
 I blow glass seasonally from May through October and then November through February.
 It is now 2008 and my studio has become a destination for people traveling the northeast.
 People tell me they learn a lot while visiting my studio.
 Describing the process as it unfolds brings the outsider closer to the actual experience of glass working.
 I love demonstrating glassblowing in the presence of visitors.
 Even though I am a vegetarian, I am a big ham!
-Come and visit my studio, listen to jazz, as you watch me and my lovely wife blow glass in Vermont!
+Come and visit my studio, listen to jazz, as you watch me and blow glass as your explore Vermont!